SC tire manufacturer being sued over unpaid bills for second time in 2 months

 Reliable Management Solutions, the company that supplied forklift drivers and manufacturing employees to the sprawling factory, alleged that Giti began to miss payments in January 2018, and eventually racked up a $2 million debt — a total it has since paid down to $520,000.

-Even more, the leaders of Reliable Mangement Solutions alleged one of Giti's executives blamed the missed payments on a "cash flow problem."
+Even more, the leaders of Reliable Management Solutions alleged one of Giti's executives blamed the missed payments on a "cash flow problem."

 The allegations against Giti are more surprising considering South Carolina put up $39.9 million through a state grant to help purchase the land and improve the site for Giti's factory.